bojansap/2021-11-IRPA-OrdersManagement/docs/automation_intro.md

 ## Creating sub-automations

+NOTE: Agent should be installed on your machine and connected to your Cloud Facotry tenant (part of the prerequisite activities).

 Let's start by creating 3 automation: one main one, one for the UI5 part, one for Excel one

-1. Click on `create` > `automation`
+1. Click on tab `Overview` and then click on button `Create` and select (click) `automation`

 ![](images/0600.png)

-2. Select the version which is tagged `local`.
+2. Select the version which is tagged `local` (your version number can be different than version shown on screen).
 This is the version of your desktop agent installed locally.
-Even if a higher version is available in the dropdown, please select the `local` version, to make sure that the automation can run on your machine.
+Even if a lower or higher version is available in the dropdown, please select the `local` version, to make sure that the automation can run on your machine.

 ![](images/0601.png)